VHRanger/nodevectors/README.md

 `pip install nodevectors`

+This package depends on the [CSRGraphs](https://github.com/VHRanger/CSRGraph) package, which is automatically installed along it using pip.
+Most development happens there, so running `pip install --upgrade csrgraph` once in a while can update the underlying graph library.

 ## Supported Algorithms

 - [Node2Vec](https://github.com/VHRanger/nodevectors/blob/master/nodevectors/node2vec.py) ([paper](https://cs.stanford.edu/~jure/pubs/node2vec-kdd16.pdf)).
 Note that despite popularity this isn't always the best method.
 We recommend trying ProNE or GGVec if you run into issues.